jsabin/kb/README.md

 * Address production performance issue
 * Occasionally I work with 2 environments at the same time.
 It would be nice to have a way for one environment set in one terminal and one in another.
 * Change prompt to show which environment is currently set.
-* Rework to be object oriented.
+* Rework to be object oriented
+* Case insensitive search for instances
+* Way to give more info on an instance such as machine type
+* Don't set environment if the name is not valid